emypar/gauge_stack/demo/README.md

         data/blockset_81.bmp \
         data/blockset_81.meta

-`bitmap_file_resolver` has the smallest memory footprint but, it is reasonbly fast but it requires external storage.
+`bitmap_file_resolver` has the smallest memory footprint, it is reasonably fast but it requires external storage.

 ### bitmap_mem_resolver